vikreinok/central-heating-controller/README.md

 A product developed during my early days in late teens (High school times)

 ## Description
-A device the that is located in basements of residential buildings hear heat exchanger to control the flow of hot water into the building based on temperature outside
+A device that is located in basements of residential buildings near heat exchanger to control the flow of hot water into the building based on outdoor temperature.

 ## Functionality
 - Graph based tuning (open loop feedback)